Akash-Hajare/Book-My-Show-Backend_Application/README.md

    * Users can cancel the ticket before the showdate.
    * Get details of a ticket using ticketId

-# Teck-Stack Used :
- - Spring-Boot
- - MySQL (Database)
- - JPA and Hibernate for ORM mapping
- - Postman for APIs testing
- - Maven as a build tool

 ## API's
 ![login](https://github.com/Akash-Hajare/Book-My-Show-Backend_Application/blob/master/Screenshots/Apis-1.png)